ITISFoundation/osparc-lab/docs/d1.1-techreview/parts/client-side.md

 The front-end part corresponds to the software running on the client side.
 The server-side transmits the program/instructions to the web-browser, on the client-side, which interprets and executes them.
 The front-end interacts directly with the user and for that reason, one of its main features of front-end frameworks is the Graphical User Interface (GUI).
 There is a wide variety of frameworks that supports the development of front-ends among which we have pre-selected: [vue], [react], [qooxdoo] and [wt].

-In order to review different frameworks, we decided to build a similar User Interface implementing the same features so that we could make a fair comparison.
+In order to review different frameworks, we decided to build a Single-Page-Application with a similar User Interface implementing the same features so that we could make a fair comparison.

 The aspects reviewed are the following:
 - **Interactive layout**: The layout consists of at least 4 main components (Available services, Settings viewer, 3D renderer and Workbench).
 The user should be able to interact with the sizing/position of those components.
 A Results viewer has been also implemented for the React and qooxdoo prototypes.